wcho/lucky-image/README.md

-Shows random image from Flickr
+Shows random image from Flickr.